 One month of a senior selective is required during the senior year.

 You may elect to take two selectives.
 However, any more than that must be cleared with Dr. Macdonald.
 The only possible exception to this two-month selective limit would be an honors thesis or the completion of ongoing research.

 The senior selective is not to be considered as a time to take a vacation or to do residency interviews.

 All senior selectives must be pre-arranged by the student and approved by the instructor/advisor before the start of the senior year.

-The intention of the Senior Selective is to allow students to go back to an area of the basic sciences, defined as those areas that were studied during the thirteen “morning cores” that compose the first two years of the curriculum, and re-examine it from both a clinical and basic science vantage point.
+The intention of the Senior Selective is to allow students to go back to an area of the basic sciences, defined as those areas that were studied during the thirteen “morning cores” that compose the first two years of the legacy curriculum OR the Phase 1 blocks of the integrated curriculum, and re-examine it from both a clinical and basic science vantage point.